 Michele De Lucchi

-Architect.
-Michele De Lucchi was a prominent figure in movements like Alchimia and Memphis.
-He has designed furniture for the most known Italian and European companies.
-For Olivetti he has been Director of Design from 1988 to 2002.
-He realized architectural projects in Italy and abroad, including residential, industrial, corporate and cultural buildings.
-For Deutsche Bank, Deutsche Bundesbahn, Enel, Poste Italiane, Hera, Intesa Sanpaolo, UniCredit and at other Italian and foreign banks he has designed working environments and corporate image.
-He has planned buildings for museums as the Triennale di Milano, the Palazzo delle Esposizioni in Rome, the Neues Museum in Berlin and the Gallerie d’Italia in Milan.
-Michele De Lucchi is currently designing luxury resorts in various parts of the world: in Georgia, China, Japan and in Italy.
-He has designed an indoor ski slope that will be built in the area of the former Alfa Romeo factory near Arese.
-In Bresso he is developing a campus project dedicated to technological innovation in the pharmaceutical field.
-In 2000 he was appointed Officer of Italian Republic by President Ciampi.
-In 2001 he has been nominated Professor at the IUAV in Venice.
-In 2006 he received the Honorary Doctorate from Kingston University.
-In 2008 he has been nominated Professor at the Design Faculty of the Politecnico of Milan and Member of the Accademia Nazionale di San Luca in Rome.
-During 2018 Michele De Lucchi was editor in chief of the new “Domus” magazine.
+Architect, he was among the protagonists of Alchimia and Memphis.
+He has designed furniture for the best-known Italian and European companies and was responsible for Olivetti Design from 1988 to 2002.
+He has realized architectural projects in Italy and around the world including residential, industrial, executive and cultural buildings.
+He has designed buildings and exhibition systems for museums such as the Milan Triennale, the Palazzo delle Esposizioni in Rome, the Neues Museum in Berlin, and the Galleria d'Italia in Milan.
+In 2000 he was awarded the honorary title of Officer of the Italian Republic by President Ciampi.
+In 2001 he was appointed full professor at the IAUV in Venice.
+In 2006 he received an Honorary Degree from Kingston University.
+Since 2008 he has been Professor at the Faculty of Design at the Politecnico di Milano and Academic at the Accademia Nazionale di San Luca in Rome.
+In 2018, he was editor of "Domus" magazine.